ephbaum/gumboShrimp/README.md

 ## About gumboShrimp

-An eCommerce application from the ground up, as it goes.
-This is a dirty stew of a playground.
-Beware.
+Codename gumboShrimp is an eCommerce application that offers an online store.
+Admin users may log in and add and update items and see the dashboard which has current orders.
+This is a Laravel 7 and Vue 2 application that runs in a Docker container.

 ### How to Use (WIP?)